inspire-eu-validation/view-service/iso-19128/at43-getcapabilities-layer-simple-style.md

 **Notes**

-This requirement does not have an automatic test due to the nature of its content.
+This implementation cannot be automated due to the nature of its content.

 **Contextual XPath references**